 Master Real Estate and Facility Management

 Real Estate and Facility Management are on the way to become grown up management disciplines.
 Managers understand that without a secondary process a primary process cannot exist.
 Real Estate and Facility Management are considered nowadays as important parts of the overall business.
-As a result of this development managers of RE and FM departments are more involved in the company’s strategy than ever before and this involvement is not only from a secondary process viewpoint.
-RE and FM and the core business are partners in a kind of joint venture for the benefit of all the stakeholders.
+As a result of this development managers of Real Estate and Facility Management departments are more involved in the company’s strategy than ever before and this involvement is not only from a secondary process viewpoint.
+Real Estate and Facility Management and the core business are partners in a kind of joint venture for the benefit of all the stakeholders.
 Departmental borders get blurred and all business processes interfere.
-Therefore the FM and RE managers have to think and to manage in terms of strategy, choices, visions and goals of the overall business.... [-]
+Therefore the Facility Management and Real Estate managers have to think and to manage in terms of strategy, choices, visions and goals of the overall business.... [-]

 The Master's degree in Tax Law provides a floor for the bachelor's program in Tax Law.
 The tax is central, but viewed from this fixed point to a broad [+]

 Language of instruction: Dutch